Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 The term “anemia” refers to a decrease in the concentration of hemoglobin in the circulating blood below 12 g per 100 ml in dogs and below 8 g per 100 ml in cats, which is accompanied by a decrease in oxygen transport.

-AHA is defined as acquired severe hemolysis associated with
+AGA is defined as acquired severe hemolysis associated

 Anemia is not a disease, but only a syndrome, the etiology of which should be the subject of research.